Skip to main content

 Recognising the signs

-Low mood in seniors is not just “old age”.
+Low mood in seniors is treatable.

-Depression, anxiety and isolation are common — and treatable — in later life.
+Depression, anxiety and isolation are common, and treatable, in later life.
 The first step is recognising them rather than dismissing them.

 • Persistent sadness, withdrawal or loss of interest